kmjson/SpaceBlasters/README.md

 3) The player joining the game should enter their IP address in the command line when prompted:

-> ip addr
-The line above in the command line should return your ip address along with some additional information
+Entering "ip addr" in the command line should return your ip address along with some additional information

-Locate your ip address from the following line: inet [IP ADDRESS HERE]/24 brd 10.0.2.255 scope global dynamic noprefixroute enp0s3
+Locate your ip address from the output of "ip addr": inet [IP ADDRESS HERE]/24 brd 10.0.2.255 scope global dynamic noprefixroute enp0s3